Best Time to Trek Everest Base Camp for Senior Travellers

 How hard is the EBC Trek for senior citizens?

-While the Everest Trekking difficulty falls under the moderate adventure, in the Himalayas, for the regular hikers, the Everest Base Camp Trek for senior citizens tends to be more challenging than other age groups of hikers; however, it can be smoothly completed if proper safety guidelines and physical preparedness are followed on the first hand.
+While the Everest Trekking difficulty falls under the moderate adventure, in the Himalayas, for the regular hikers, the Everest Base Camp Trek for senior citizens tends to be more challenging than for other age groups of hikers; however, it can be smoothly completed if proper safety guidelines and physical preparedness are followed firsthand.
 It is an adventorous high altitude trek, in the mountain areas, where the air, is thinner, and demands atleast 5 hours of hike per day, so taking it as an easy peasy journey, might lead you to many challenges, whereas, intellect, hikers, who makes themselves, prepared physically, mentally and comprehensively planning and packing the gears, makes the trip, gets completed smoothly.

-Before undertaking the hike to Everest Base Camp by senior citizens, the first and foremost thing to consider is being prepared physically, mentally and medically beforehand, which highly contributes to how your trek passes, which must be done for months, and the date when the trek officially gets started.
+Before undertaking the hike to Everest Base Camp by senior citizens, the first and foremost thing to consider is being prepared physically, mentally, and medically beforehand, which highly contributes to how your trek passes, which must be done for months, and the date when the trek officially gets started.

 Make Yourself Physically Strong